MySelfMukund/flutter_weatherapp_cubit_streamsubscription/README.md

 ## State Management

-- **Bloc/Cubit:** Used to manage state changes for tasks (add, delete, update).
+- **Bloc/Cubit:** Manages the application's state changes for loading, success, and error conditions when fetching weather data.
-- **StreamSubscription:** Listens to task updates and streams them to the UI for real-time interaction.
+- **StreamSubscription:** Provides real-time updates on weather data changes, keeping the UI in sync with the latest information.

 ## Technologies Used